shlokj/CS-111-Lab-3/README.md

 Here too, v1 is slower than the base implementation.

 ## Second Implementation
 In my v2 implementation, instead of having a single mutex for the entire hash table, I have one mutex for each `hash_table_entry` (bucket) in the hash table.
 This way, items that are to be put in different buckets by different threads can happen in parallel, allowing a speedup.
+No more mutexes are required since all functions other than the add ones are called serially (given in the spec).

 In the `hash_table_v2_add_entry` function, the individual entry is locked, allowing other threads to add items to other buckets as long as they are not already in use.
 Unlocking is done in a similar fashion as in v1.
 This is both thread-safe and fast.